backstreetbrogrammer/11_JavaSpark/README.md

 In **local** mode, in some circumstances, the `foreach()` function will actually execute within the same JVM as the driver and executors will reference the same original `sum`, and may actually update it.

-To ensure well-defined behavior in these sorts of scenarios one should use an `Accumulator`.
+To ensure well-defined behavior in these sorts of scenarios, one should use an `Accumulator`.

 **Accumulators** in Spark are used specifically to provide a mechanism for safely updating a variable when execution is split up across worker nodes in a cluster.